bencooper222/imsa-admission-data/README.md

 ## usable-datasets
 This folder includes the three separate datasets that IMSA sent me, all in `CSV` format.
 All commits should be made here.
 The names of the datasets explain what they contain.
 Generally, stuff that IMSA provided me (converted to `CSV` from `XLSX`) is called "raw-data" while data with alterations is called "cleaned-data".

+## Credits
+A lot of people have contributed to this project - they deserve to and have been recognized here.

 ## License
 Since this data was retreived via a Freedom of Information Act Request, it seems only right to open source the data to eliminate the need for another FOIA.
 To be clear, you may alter, analyze and reproduce this data at your leisure.
 Additionally, all software in this project (as of this writing, none) is licensed under the MIT License.